-1. The Name of journal
+1. The name of the journal

 The Journal name,